rharnastaeu/rharnastaeu.github.io/README.md

 # Portfolio Website - Technical Documentation & Developer Guide

 Welcome to my personal portfolio website documentation.
 This project is built entirely from scratch using vanilla JavaScript, HTML5, and CSS3 – no frameworks, no shortcuts.
 Every line of code is handcrafted to showcase my skills and attention to detail.
-Below is the complete documentation and developer guide in one markdown block for easy copy-paste.

 ---